Things That Have Never Happened Before Happen All the Time

 I'd like to wrap up with a bit of realism followed by optimism.
 Here's the realism: while we might prefer never to be surprised, we will be.
 The optimism is: effective risk management can help us be less surprised and respond better when we are.
 And, a strong risk management ecosystem will be self-sustaining because it generates demonstrable value – that is, practical and timely solutions to material problems – to help our organizations succeed in all environments.

-This article was originally published in the Mortgage Banker Magazine November 2022 issue.
+This article originally appeared in Mortgage Banker Magazine, on the week of November 1, 2022.

 About the author